-I had known for some time that my roommate, Sarah P. Jenkins, would be into this kind of thing—she had just the right mix of supernatural curiosity and imagination, and I believe she had a touch of the sixth sense about her.
-I remember a story she’d shared with me a few weeks previous: She woke up one night to hear my cat, Miles, racing through the apartment hallway (as all cats love to do at 2 a.m.), his claws scraping excitedly on the hardwood floors as he scampered down the long stretch.
-“That’s cute,” Sarah thought, “He’s having a little nighttime romp,” and turned over in bed to find that Miles was fast asleep beside her.
+I had known for some time that my roommate, Sarah P. Jenkins, would be into this kind of thing—she had just the right mix of supernatural curiosity and macabre imagination, and I believe she had a touch of the sixth sense about her.
+I remember a story she’d shared with me a few weeks previous: She woke up one night to hear my cat, Miles, racing through the apartment hallway—as all cats love to do at 2 a.m.—his claws scraping excitedly on the hardwood floors as he scampered down the long stretch.
+“That’s cute,” Sarah thought, “he’s having a little nighttime romp,” then turned over in bed to find that Miles was fast asleep beside her.
 Let me be clear: only one cat lived in that house.

-I wish I could say that the tour had been horrifically ghoulish.
-It wasn’t.
-Just horrifically grueling.
-An hour and a half would have been fine, but our guides managed to stretch the thing out for three painful hours.
+I wish I could say that the tour had been more ghoulish than grueling; an hour and a half would have been fine, but our guides managed to stretch the thing out for three painful hours.
 Sarah and I were still in our early 20s, but come 1:30 a.m. we were praying for it all to be over—we just wanted to sleep.
 Forever.
 It’s a terrible thing to feel like you’re being held hostage on a ride you paid a lot of money for.

 Hymie’s Shrub

 I do have a few distinct memories from that night.
-The first, I admit, was legitimately spooky.
+Our first stop, I admit, was legitimately spooky.

 During the dark days of prohibition, a gangster massacre had taken place on the steps of Holy Name Cathedral on State Street.
 North Side Irish gang boss Earl “Hymie” Weiss was apparently gunned to death by Capone’s men, who were shooting from the upper floor windows of a boarding house.
 In 1998, at the time of our tour, the boarding house had become the site of a parking lot surrounded by shrubs.